jbous005/CGS3095/Module 3; Intellectual Property/Intellectual Property.md

 * Allows for early registration of a product, gives right to use "Patent Pending"
 * Patent application must be completed within a year or else the inventor losses benefits of provisional patent.

+#### On Software Patents

+Not all software-related innovation can benefit from patent protection.

+Copyright laws protects the literal expression of programs, **but not their ideas**.

+Not commonly sought after due to cost and lack of protection/reward in implementing it.

 #### How to apply for a patent.

 Once all [parameters](#patents-1) have been met, someone looking to apply for a patent first needs to check if their idea/creation is already patented in some capacity.